ankur715/Automobile_Vehicle_MPG/readme.md

 Please check out the .docx file for the best view.

 ---
-If you liked what you saw and want to chat about any work opportunities or project ideas, shoot an email at [p.ankur.715@gmail.com](mailto:p.ankur.715@gmail.com).
+If you liked what you saw and want to chat about any work opportunities or project ideas, shoot an email at [p.ankur.715@gmail.com](mailto:p.ankur.715@gmail.com) or https://www.linkedin.com/in/ankurpatel715/.